Rafi Muhammad Chaudhry: Post career

 In 1973, Rafi moved back to High Tension Laboratory at GCU Lahore.
 In 1975, he joined the Centre for Solid State Physics at the Punjab University and continued to work there as an honorary Professor; he was made Professor Emeritus in 1977.
 Chaudhry died peacefully at the age of 85 in Lahore.

 Recognition and honours

 Chaudhry was an influential figure at the Government College University and his work in PAEC and PINSTECH has been far reaching.
 In 1998, on personal recommendation of Noor Muhammad Butt, the Government of Pakistan awarded him Nishan-e-Imtiaz – the first high civil award.
-In 2004, the "High Tension Laboratory (HTL)" was renamed as "Rafi Chaudhry High Tension Laboratory" by the then-President of Pakistan, General Pervez Musharaff in the honour of Chaudhry.
+In 2004, the High Tension Laboratory was renamed as Rafi Chaudhry High Tension Laboratory by the president Pervez Musharaff.
 Due to his work, scientists at PINSTECH named him the "Father of the Pakistan's nuclear weapons programme".

 Family of physicists

-Dr Rafi had nine children, all of whom became physicists.
-The most distinguished ones are Dr. Anwar Chaudhri, currently working in Germany, and Dr. Munawar Chaudhri, working at the Cavendish Laboratory, Cambridge, UK.
+Chaudhry had nine children, all of whom became physicists.
+The most distinguished ones are Munawar Chaudhri, employed at the Cavendish Laboratory since 1970, and Anwar Chaudhri.